Kublai Khan: Enthronement and civil war

+Kublai Khan was chosen by his many supporters to become the next Great Khan at the Grand Kurultai in the year 1260.
+Kublai Khan and His Empress Enthroned, from a Jami al-Twarikh (or Chingiznama).
+Mughal dynasty, Reign of Akbar, 1596.

 Kublai received a message from his wife that his younger brother Ariq Böke had been raising troops, so he returned north to the Mongolian Plateau.
 Before he arrived, he learned that Ariq Böke had held a kurultai (Mongol great council) at the capital Karakorum, which had named him Great Khan with the support of most of Genghis Khan's descendants.
 Kublai and the fourth brother, the Il-Khan Hulagu, opposed this.
 Kublai's ethnic Han staff encouraged Kublai to ascend the throne, and almost all the senior princes in northern China and Manchuria supported his candidacy.
 Upon returning to his own territories, Kublai summoned his own kurultai.
 Fewer members of the royal family supported Kublai's claims to the title, though the small number of attendees included representatives of all the Borjigin lines except that of Jochi.
 This kurultai proclaimed Kublai Great Khan on 15 April 1260, despite Ariq Böke's being elected by the representatives of Genghis Khan's four elder sons and the late emperor Möngke's wife and sons along with his main officials, the descendants of Genghis' two brothers, and the Ilkhan Hülegü's eldest son who stayed in Mongolia.

-Kublai Khan was chosen by his many supporters to become the next Great Khan at the Grand Kurultai in the year 1260.